sakurawald/sakurawald.github.io/source/_posts/guide-to-install-qubes-on-qemu.md

 > However, `vnc` works like a charm.

 > compression is disabled for localhost only connection, so that the input/output latency can be greatly reduced.

 ### Run the qubes installer

- Qubes Installer will check if the machine enables `VT-d` and `IOMMU` feature, so here we need to pass these 2 features from host os to the guest os.
+ Qubes Installer will check if the machine enables `VT-x` and `IOMMU` feature, so here we need to pass these 2 features from host os to the guest os.
 (If you succeed, then the installer will not reminder you this tip).

  Because the feature is passed from your host os, so your need to enable these features in your bios.
 (I mean, the bios in the host os)